zabele1971/Oracle-SQL/README.md

-# Oracle-SQL: sample script of executing SQL using node-oracledb
+# Oracle-SQL: sample script for executing SQL using node-oracledb